SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 One additional tip: save your top choice companies (especially those known for difficult interviews) for later.
 You will notice that you become better at interviews as you give them, and you want to utilize this to your advantage.

-This means being strategic about scheduling your screens and onsites, so that your top choice companies come later, while also not drawing out the whole process for *too* long.
+This means being strategic about scheduling your phone screens and onsites, so that your top choice companies come later, while also not drawing out the whole process for *too* long.

 ### 4. Referrals